Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What causes anxiety?

-- Ongoing stressful situations, such as: problems at work, unstable housing, family or relationship breakdown and grief.
+- ongoing stressful situations, such as work problems, unstable housing, family or relationship breakdown or grief

-- Any kind of abuse (such as physical, sexual, verbal or domestic abuse).
+- abuse, such as physical, sexual, verbal or domestic abuse

-- Substance use — particularly cannabis, amphetamines, alcohol and sedatives.
+- are experiencing substance use, particularly cannabis, amphetamines, alcohol and sedatives

 When should I see my doctor?